 The Currency Shop Says:

 The Borderless Account is an excellent product if you want a fast, simple and low cost way to send and receive money.
 However, it is only really necessary if you’re making frequent payments in the US, UK, Eurozone or Australia, it’s not something you’ll need if you’re making a one off payment.
 This innovative tool will only improve as it is introduced to more countries and currencies.
-Read our full review for more information or you can go straight to the Borderless web.

 4. A Bank Transfer Minus the Bank